EquipitoDeLenguajes/calculadora-bison/README.md

 ./a.out
 ```

-This sohuld start the calculator.
+This should start the calculator.

 ## Team: